LadaOndris/hands/README.md

 while the second one uses the heatmap information together with intermediate features to produce coordinates (this part is called **regression**).

-Training these parts separately results in more accurate model.
+Training these parts separately results in a more accurate model.
 You can run the `src/estimation/blazepose/trainers/trainer.py` with the corresponding arguments.
-Use `--type heatmap` or '--type regress' to train only one of the stages, or use `--type both` to train one after the other automatically.
+Use `--type heatmap` or `--type regress` to train only one of the stages, or use `--type both` to train one after the other automatically.

 #### Dataset

 The trainer requires the BigHand dataset.
 Note that after downloading the dataset (or some parts of it), certain scripts **must be run** to alter the dataset.

 Some annotation files in the original dataset contain annotations for files that do not exist.
-Run `src/datasets/bighand/check_files_existence.py` to find these non-existence file references and manually delete them.
+Run `src/datasets/bighand/check_files_existence.py` to find these non-existent file references and manually delete them.

-Run `src/datasets/bighand/amend_annotations.py` to generate better annotation files that are more suitable for using in a `tf.data` pipeline.
+Run `src/datasets/bighand/amend_annotations.py` to generate better annotation files that are more suitable for a `tf.data` pipeline.